World trade in goods

 Figures 1 and 2 provide information on the share of world exports and imports of goods, showing developments between 2010 and 2020.
 The biggest change in the structure of global exports of goods was an expansion in the share of Chinese exports, which rose from 13.1 % of the total value in 2010 to 18.6 % by 2020.

-Between 2009 and 2019, the EU’s share of the global exports of goods declined, falling from 17.3 % in 2009 to 15.9 % by 2019, while the share of the United States remained stable at 11.0 %.
+Between 2010 and 2020, the EU’s share of the global exports of goods increased from 15.6 % in 2010 to 16.9 % by 2020, while the share of the United States dropped slightly from 10.6 % to 10.3 %.
 There was a contrasting pattern to developments in three other Asian economies as the shares of exported goods from Japan and South Korea contracted, while the share recorded by Hong Kong grew.

 Between 2010 and 2020 there was rapid growth in the share of global trade for China

 Although a large volume of literature exists concerning the rapid growth in the value of goods exported by China, less has been written about Chinese imports.
 These also rose at a very rapid pace, in part fueled by increasing demand for consumer goods from an emerging middle class, but also reflecting the role played by China in global production chains, whereby some goods may be imported for processing or assembly before being re-exported as intermediate or finished goods.

 In 2020, the Chinese trade surplus for goods was € 486 billion